MK720-dev/Python_Stock_Prices_Prediction/README.md

 ## Linear Regression:

-In this folder, there are two main source code files:
+In the **regression** folder, there are two main source code files:
   * StockPrediction.py
   * LinearRegressionAlgorithm.py